Kani shawlKashmiri weavingheritage textile

 Patterns & Motifs

-Kani shawls are distinguished by their two-faced reversible patterns, where both sides mirror each other perfectly and symbolic motifs.
+Kani shawls are distinguished by their two-faced, reversible patterns and symbolic motifs.
 Notable motifs include:

-- Char Badam & Seda Badam: Almond/paisley shapes; Char Badam is double almond, Seda Badam is vertically oriented.
+• Char Badam & Seda Badam: Almond or paisley shapes; Char Badam is double almond, Seda Badam is vertically oriented.